trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 of logic.
 Life lacks coherence.
 Writing lacks coherence.
 Love is at least aiming for 'some' coherence.
 So, we cross-dissolve into each other like two slides, as two mirrors being shifted one over the other, without our surfaces touching.
-"Keep sur ng, and enjoy your holidays", I read it on the imaginary postcard my mind has just sent me.
+"Keep surfing, and enjoy your holidays", I read it on the imaginary postcard my mind has just sent me.
 {: .prose-block }